jdswinbank/Comet/docs/installation.rst

 Downloading
 ^^^^^^^^^^^

-See the :ref:`release history <sec-history>` to obtain the latest version of Comet or check out the source from the `GitHub repository
+See the :doc:`release history <history>` to obtain the latest version of Comet or check out the source from the `GitHub repository
 <http://www.github.com/jdswinbank/Comet>`_.
 The latest version of the source
 can be obtained using `git <http://git-scm.org>`_::